Chandrika (Kannada actress)

 Chandrika is an Indian actress and producer of Kannada cinema.
-Her best known films are Kendasampige (2015), Golmaal Radhakrishna (1990)and Neenu Nakkare Haalu Sakkare (1991).
+Her best known films are Thayigobba Tharle Maga (1989) with Kashinath, Golmaal Radhakrishna (1990) with Anant Nag and Neenu Nakkare Haalu Sakkare (1991) with Vishnuvardhan.
+She has played the lead antagonist in the critically acclaimed Kendasampige (2015).

 Career

 Chandrika has starred in more than thirty Kannada films and also participated in the reality show Bigg Boss Kannada, Season 1.